Lav142/100-days-of-code/log.md

 Started actually coding the tic-tac-toe project.
 Used a CSS grid.
 The spacing is kind of mind boggling to me.
 I was playing with different things in the css and I can't figure out how to shrink the grid down.

+### Day 6 18 Nov 19

+Added a drop down so the first player can choose their mark, X or O.  Also, added a span so the game can display whose turn it is.
+The block changed size when I removed the place holder values.
+I need to make sure they always stay the same size.

+### Day 7 19 Nov 19

+Worked through the Canvas Drawing and Dev Tricks with console functions with JavaScript30 tutorials.
+May try to incorporate the canvas draing into tic-tac-toe.